Cu7ious/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

-7-edges.py			prints the intervals of the string 8-concat_edges.py		prints 3 intervals of the string, concatenated into one 9-easter_egg.py			prints “The Zen of Python”, by TimPeters, followed by a new line 100-write.py			prints the string using write system call, exits with 1 101-compile			compiles a Python script file named $PYFILE into the $PYFILEc 102-magic_calculation.py	code of the function, recreated from the bytecode
+7-edges.py			prints the intervals of the string 8-concat_edges.py		prints 3 intervals of the string, concatenated into one 9-easter_egg.py			prints “The Zen of Python”, by TimPeters, followed by a new line 10-check_cycle.c, lists.h	checks if a singly linked list has a cycle in it 100-write.py			prints the string using write system call, exits with 1 101-compile			compiles a Python script file named $PYFILE into the $PYFILEc 102-magic_calculation.py	code of the function, recreated from the bytecode